BurdaMagazinOrg/module-update_helper/README.md

 This module has Drupal Console command.
 In order to execute it properly, you have to use Drupal console installed with your project.
 In case of composer build, it's: `[project directory]/vendor/bin/drupal`

+Drupal console version has to be greater then 1.2.0.

 ### Provided features

 Update helper module provides Drupal console command that will generate update configuration changes (it's called configuration update definition or CUD).
 Configuration update definition (CUD) will be stored in `config/update` directory of the module and it can be easily executed with update helper.